CALM-LMU/YeastMateDocs/docs/settings.md

 ## Crop settings

-The detection job saves its results as a segmentation mask and a json file containing additional metadata.
-This page contains the settings if you wish to crop objects in your images and masks.
+The detection job saves its results as a segmentation mask and a json file containing additional metadata (e.g. relationship between cells).
+This page contains settings for cropping objects in your images and masks.
 Cropped masks will only contain labelled cells from the cropped object.

 # ![Screenshot](imgs/crop.png)

-Settings include:

-* By default, cell labels in the cropped mask will be reassigned to:
+* ```Reassing labels in every crop:``` By default, cell labels in the cropped mask will be reassigned to:

     * mating
         * ```1/2``` mother